Don’t Let Cold Weather Claim Your Car

 It’s not too late to prepare your vehicle for harsh winter weather.
-The Car Care Council recommends the following tasks be performed by a do-it-yourselfer or professional automotive technician:
+The Car Care Council recommends the following tasks be performed by a do-it-yourselfer or professional automotive mechanic:

-● Check the coolant (antifreeze); coolant should be flushed and refilled every two years in most vehicles.
+- Check the Coolant: The coolant (antifreeze) should be flushed and refilled every two years in most vehicles.

-● Keep the gas tank at least half full, decreasing the chances of moisture forming in the gas lines and possibly freezing.
+- Keep the Gas Tank at Least Half Full: This decreases the chances of moisture forming in the gas lines and possibly freezing.

 Check the owner’s manual to see if your driving habits are considered to be “severe service.”
-This type of driving requires more frequent oil changes, warns the Council.
+The Council warns that this type of driving requires more frequent oil changes.
 Have the oil changed accordingly, usually every 3-5,000 miles.
-For less wear and tear on the engine, drivers in cold climes (sub-zero driving temperatures) should drop their oil weight from 10-W30 to 5-W30.
+For less wear and tear on the engine, drivers in cold climates (sub-zero driving temperatures) should drop their oil weight from 10-W30 to 5-W30.
 Your mom and dad would probably suggest simply moving to someplace warmer.

 The battery and exhaust system are other “must check” items.
 These should be examined using professional equipment.
 Make certain the heater/defroster are working properly and keep the gas tank full.
 In addition to staying ready for the road, a full fuel tank decreases the chances of moisture forming in the gas lines and possibly freezing.

 Even the most meticulously maintained vehicle can develop problems on the road, especially during inclement weather.
 That’s when it pays to be prepared for an emergency.
-Tapping the Trunk – Use that big space for something more than a spare tire (which, incidentally should be properly inflated, just in case).
-Pack items that would be needed if you got stranded for a several hours.
-A cell phone (with a car charger) is a good start.
-Also include the following: ice scraper, windshield de-icer, flashlight, whisk broom, blanket, extra clothes, candle/matches, bottled water, snacks, needed medication.
+Use your trunk space for something more than a spare tire (which, incidentally, should be properly inflated, just in case).